hvy/chainer-param-monitor/README.md

 # This is simplified code, see the 'example' directory for a working example.
 import monitor

-# Prepare the model
+# Prepare the model.
 model = MLP()
 optimizer.setup(model)

-# Forward computation, back propagation a parameter update.
+# Forward computation, back propagation and a parameter update.
 # The gradients are still stored inside each parameter after those steps.
 loss = model(x, t)
 loss.backward()
 optimizer.update()

-# Use the plugin to collect data and tell Chainer to include it in the log.
+# Use the plugin to collect data and nicely ask Chainer to include it in the log.
 weight_report = monitor.weight_statistics(model)
 chainer.report(weight_report) # Mean, std, min, max, percentiles